gatsbyjs/gatsby/docs/docs/seo.md

 # SEO with Gatsby

 Gatsby offers several advantages to your site in search engine result placement.
-Some come out of the box, and some require light configutation.
+Some come out of the box, and some require light configuration.

 ### Server rendering